-The Department of Counseling and Human Services within the College of Education at UCCS has established a 15 credit hour emphasis that offers students who have been accepted into the Master of Arts in Counseling and Human Services program the opportunity to seek certification as an Addictions Counselor (CAC II).
-The university curriculum is designed to meet the standards set forth by the Office of Behavioral Health (OBH) including hours of in-class study, additional homework and laboratory assignments.
+The Department of Counseling and Human Services within the College of Education at UCCS is recognized by NAADAC, the Association for Addiction Professionals as an Approved Education Provider.
+Its 18 credit hour emphasis offers students who have been accepted into the Master of Arts in Counseling and Human Services program the opportunity to seek certification as an Addictions Counselor (CAC II) upon graduation.
+The university curriculum is designed to meet the core curriculum standards set forth by the Office of Behavioral Health (OBH).
 Students may complete the Master of Arts in Counseling and Human Services and the addictions emphasis simultaneously.
-UCCS offers the only Masters of Arts degree program in the state of Colorado that embeds the competencies to meet CAC II credentialing.
+UCCS is one of the few Masters of Arts degree programs in the state of Colorado that embeds the competencies to meet CAC II credentialing.

 |COUN 5100 - Theories and Techniques of Group Counseling||3|